 When a scientist applies a variable, the graphed data reflects the degree of change.
 A graph showing the data from an experiment will show different variables as “conditions.”
 Conditions show the presence or absence of variables.
 And conditions often occur in phases.
 So what's the difference?

 Rod doesn’t like to sit still

 Let’s image we conducted an applied experiment with first grader Rod.
 Rod has a shock of red hair and an infectious personality.
-The kind of kid we all love to hangout with.
+He's the kind of kid we all love to hangout with.
 In class, Rod frequently stands up, stretches, or runs in place during circle time.
 Rod’s behavior distracts the other students (though some laugh) and causes the teacher Ms. Shubin to stop her instruction and prompt Rod to sit back down.

 Ms. Shubin wants a change so she can teach Rod and the other students better during circle time.
 She decides to do an applied experiment.
 She has pinpointed Rod’s undesirable behavior as “free-do raises body from the mat.”
 Ms. Shubin wants to decelerate Rod’s behavior so she uses an X on the chart.

 The Standard Celeration Chart exquisitely shows behavior change through time.
-In fact, Ms. Shubin believes no better chart exists for times series behavior (We at Chartlytics agree with her; Good call Ms. Shubin).
+In fact, Ms. Shubin believes no better chart exists for times series behavior.
+(We at Chartlytics agree with her.
+Good call, Ms. Shubin!)

 Notice the first condition in which Ms. Shubin counts, times, and records the pinpoint — baseline.
 Baseline does not mean Rod doesn’t do anything.
 Baseline indicates no special experimental arrangements have occurred with any of the recorded behavior.
 The baseline condition occurs twice as shown in the figure below.